-- They hold a current SIA licence in one of the following: door supervision, security guarding, vehicle immobilising or close protection. - They have the relevant SIA licence-linked qualification which is under three years old in one of the following: door supervision, security guarding, vehicle immobilising or close protection. - They are a current SIA licence holder who has chosen to complete this as part of their continuing professional development (CPD) (voluntary upskilling/refresher). - They are a current SIA licence holder who has had conditions added to their licence and must re-take this training as part of the requirement to have this suspension lifted/condition removed. - They complete the associated Conflict Management unit beforehand, if they do not intend to apply for an SIA licence and do not have a valid SIA qualification and should be for in-house training purposes only.
+- They hold a current SIA licence in one of the following: door supervision (for refresher training only), security guarding, vehicle immobilising or close protection. - They have the relevant SIA licence-linked qualification which is under three years old in one of the following: door supervision, security guarding, vehicle immobilising or close protection. - They are a current SIA licence holder who has chosen to complete this as part of their continuing professional development (CPD) (voluntary upskilling/refresher). - They are a current SIA licence holder who has had conditions added to their licence and must re-take this training as part of the requirement to have this suspension lifted/condition removed. - They complete the associated Conflict Management unit beforehand, where they do not have to hold a current SIA licence or have a valid SIA qualifiction and should be for in-house training purposes only